top of page

 Home Purchase or Renovation

-Personal loans used for purchasing or renovating residential properties can qualify for tax deductions under Section 24(b).
-For self-occupied properties, borrowers can claim deductions up to ₹2 lakh per financial year on interest payments
+Personal loans taken for buying or renovating homes may be eligible for tax deductions under Section 24(b).
+For properties that are self-occupied, borrowers can claim deductions on interest payments up to ₹2 lakh per financial year.

 Education Expenses